bilardi/aws-saving/README.rst

 #############

-You can use `Serverless framework <https://www.serverless.com/framework/docs/providers/aws/guide/installation/>`_ for deploying the lambda function: if you want to use the guide below, you have to install Serverless framework before and one plugin
+You can use `Serverless framework <https://www.serverless.com/framework/docs/providers/aws/guide/installation/>`_ for deploying the lambda function: if you want to use the guide below, you have to install Serverless framework before

 .. code-block:: bash

     npm install -g serverless
-    npm install serverless-python-requirements
-    npm install serverless-cloudformation-sub-variables

 If you want to use another AWS tool, you can see the repository `aws-tool-comparison <https://github.com/bilardi/aws-tool-comparison>`_ before to implement your version.